wgx-precy/marketplace/docs/api-overview.md

 # Authentication

 The LianLian API uses an API key to authenticate requests.
 You will receive your `token` from LianLian Global.
-The ‘Authorization’ header must be included in all requests with the following format:
+The `Authorization` header must be included in all requests with the following format:

 ```
 Authorization: Basic {token}